grscheller/scheller-linux-archive/linux/info/vimNotes/basicTextEditing.md

 * `:wq`      Write to disk, then quit
 * `:q!`      Quit without saving unsaved changes
 * `:n`       Move to next file given on command line
-* `:prev`    Move to previous file given on command line
+* `:prev`    Move back to previous file given on command line
 * `:wn`      Write to disk and move on to next file to edit
 * `:42`      Move cursor to beginning of line 42
 * `:#`       Give line number of current line cursor is on